Angels200/MPC-Project-Udacity/README.md

     And sends back the simulator best optimized values of the steering angle and throttle.

+    For a full simulation, find the video in the Video folder

 ## Considerations

 There are some considrations to take into account by the MPC Controller to ensure the best results